cxsquared/portfolio/_posts/2016-04-02-Setting-Up-Xcode-and-Visual-Studio-for-FMOD-Development.md

 Luckily in early 2015 I was lucky enough to get access to the [GDC Vault](http://www.gdcvault.com/) which is a collection of almost all the talks given at each Game Developers Conference.
 Inside the vault there was a talk given by Guy Somberg, who at that time was working at [Telltale Games](https://www.telltalegames.com/), about creating a basic audio engine.
 This was exactly what I needed to get my start in the audio programming world.
 A lot of this tutorial is based off his talk at GDC but from my prospective of coming from almost knowing nothing about C++.
 Hopefully this will be the tutorial that helps others get started creating cool audio programming things.

+## Downloading

+The first thing you'll have to do is download the FMOD Studio Programmer API for which ever platform you plan to work on.
+For this tutorial I'm going to go over setting up your environment for both Xcode on OSX and Visual Studio on Windows.
+The one down side to using FMOD is that you have to sign-up for their site to download the programmer API.